voostindie/vincents-productivity-suite-for-alfred/README.md

 marked:
 ```

-Don't enable this plugin when you keep notes in Bear.
-It doesn't work in that case, because there are no files on disk that Marked can open.
+There's no point enabling this plugin when you keep your notes in Bear.
+It won't show up in that case, because there are no files on disk that Marked can open.

 ### BitBar